 The description is due to the prominent strawberry tree in the central panel.
 In fact, strawberries are scattered throughout the work, making it a recurring theme.
 In one scene, a couple feeds each other strawberries, in another, people pick apples off a tree while a man offers a woman a strawberry.

-As with all aspects of the painting, there are different interpretations about the meaning behind all these strawberries.
+As with all aspects of the painting, there are different interpretations of the meaning behind all these strawberries.
 With their abundance of seeds, are they a reference to promiscuity?
 Or, do they follow the Catholic tradition of symbolizing rebirth and righteousness?

 It's an artwork that has defied interpretation for generations.